Bottled water: Bottled water service

-It is not uncommon for business or individuals to subscribe to a bottled water service.
-These services deliver water either monthly or weekly, sometimes even daily.
-Traditionally, water in glass bottles (jugs) was provided to electric coolers in areas of businesses without plumbing.
-Plastic containers have replaced those glass jugs, however, dispensers at businesses now may stand alongside existing water taps or fountains.
+Bottled water subscription services provide regular deliveries of water.
+Traditionally, water in glass bottles or jugs was provided to electric coolers in areas of businesses without plumbing.
+Plastic containers have superseded glass jugs, although dispensers at businesses may stand alongside existing water taps or fountains.

 Storage

 Bottled water is often stored as part of an emergency kit in case of natural disaster.
 The U.S. Federal Emergency Management Agency (FEMA) says the "safest" and "most reliable" source of drinking water is store-bought bottled water.
 Commonly, disaster management experts recommend storing 1 USgal of water per person, per day for at least three days.
 This amount is intended to include water for drinking and cooking as well as water for hand washing, washing dishes, and personal hygiene.
 Factory containers of water have an indefinite shelf life, as long as they remain unopened and undamaged.

-The sell-by date is voluntarily and individually set by manufacturers to indicate the length of time that they believe the water will taste and smell fresh, rather than to indicate any issue of contamination or food safety.
+Because water has an indefinite shelf life, the sell-by date is voluntarily and individually set by manufacturers.
+In the United States, many manufactures print a two-year shelf life.
+This is a precautionary measure against the potential effects of degraded plastic.
+Manufactures also say that the dates indicate the length of time that they believe the water will taste and smell fresh, rather than to indicate any issue of contamination or food safety.
+Japanese manufacturers usually have one to two year date for normal bottles and five to ten years for those meant for long-term storage.
+This indicates the approximate guaranteed length the water content meets the Measurement Act as water slowly permeates and evaporates through the container.
+However, the law does not punish manufacturers if the content falls below the acceptable range after purchase.